cmrnfaith/HYL_Hackathon/README.md

 ## What we learned

-We learned how to utilize various API such as an API for calendar integration as well as manage our time effectively to create a web application that improves students' lives will be usable.
+- How to utilize various API such as an API for calendar integration.
+- How to manage our time effectively and colllaborativiely work in a team.
+- How to use advanced filtering on React Components.
+- Better practices in designing for mobile Responsiveness.
+- Effective version control for a team project.

 ## What's next for uHub

 - Adding the ability for users to get recommendations based on their interests and previous liked events.
 - The ability for users to get personalized announcements from liked events or followed hosts.
 - Google Maps API integration.